freddolino-lab/ipod/docs/condition_config.md

 `chipsub_numerators` must be a python list.
-This option sets the samples, from the set of [sample\_types](#sample_types) from which the inferred contribution of RNAP occupance to the ipod score should be subtracted from the initial IPOD scores.
+This option sets the samples, from the set of [sample\_types](#sample_types) from which the inferred contribution of RNAP occupancy to the ipod score should be subtracted from the initial IPOD scores.

-For any sample type in this list, the pipeline will infer the extent to which RNAP occupance (from your ChIP data) has contributed to the IPOD signal (see [here][chipsub-main-doc] for more details).
+For any sample type in this list, the pipeline will infer the extent to which RNAP occupancy (from your ChIP data) has contributed to the IPOD signal (see [here][chipsub-main-doc] for more details).
 After the inference is complete the trend in RNAP ChIP association with IPOD score will be subtracted from the original IPOD score, resulting in a ChIP-subtracted IPOD enrichment score.